Literacy

 BONNIERFÖRLAGEN / The great reading challenge

 How can you encourage 10-year-olds to discover, explore and enjoy reading?
 Bonnier Carlsen, a children’s books publisher within Bonnierförlagen, joined forces with two other children’s publishers and the largest online book retailer to start the competition ‘Den stora läsutmaningen’ (The great reading challenge).
-In autumn 2021, Swedish children in Year 4 were challenged to read the largest numbers of books during the autumn term to win a school trip.
-In total, more than 1,100 classes participated in the challenge, reaching 27,000 pupils who read more than 430,000 books together.
-That is an average of 16 books per child, corresponding to an increase in books read by 70 percent!
+In the autumn of 2022, Swedish children in Year 4 were challenged to read the largest number of books during the autumn term to win a school trip.
+More than 1,900 classes participated in the challenge, reaching 30,000 pupils who read more than 700,000 books together.
+On average, the pupils read 25 hours each which equals approximately 20 minutes daily.

 WSOY / An hour of reading